-Meet Will Casey a current student in UB's real estate and economic development program as her discusses his internship at the Jacob France Institute and "The Pipeline" -- an online service to developers.
+Meet Will Casey a current student in UBalt's real estate and economic development program as her discusses his internship at the Jacob France Institute and "The Pipeline" -- an online service to developers.
 It tracks the real estate development process and reviews of Baltimore City.

 The business of real estate is far more than the acquisition and sale of property.
 Real Estate includes not just selling, but building, developing, managing, lending, appraising, investing, and legal oversight.